Sevoii/Java-AutoGrader/README.md

 This downloads a zip from the repl.it, though you must be logged in to actually get the download.
 Then, it unzips and deletes all unnecessary files.
-It then compiles all the java files and runs it using python's subprocess library and compares it to the output
+It then compiles all the java files and runs it using python's subprocess library and compares it to the output.

+You can also bypass the replit step entirely, by pasting your .java files in :>

 ---